martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 ```<script src="js/jquery-1.8.0.min.js"></script>```

 2. Change the reference to 'js/jquery-2.1.4.min.js'.
-This file is already included in the project but there may be a newer version avaliable.
+This file is already included in the project but there may be a newer version available.
 If there is, use it.
 The reference should now look like this:

 ```<script src="js/jquery-2.1.4.min.js"></script>```

 3. (optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)

 ##4.
 Browser Detection
-Browser detection is when web pages detect specific browser versions and make assumptions about features rather than detecting features themsevles.
-This kind of code was necesary years ago, but it is not required now with modern browsers.
+Browser detection is when web pages detect specific browser versions and make assumptions about features rather than detecting features themselves.
+This kind of code was necessary years ago, but it is not required now with modern browsers.

 The report says "We've found that this webpage may be using browser detection techniques to determine how the webpage should render across many different versions of browsers".
-The offending code is in site.js where we check for the prescence of ie with `if (navigator.userAgent.indexOf("MSIE") > 0)`.
+The offending code is in site.js where we check for the presence  of Internet Explorer with `if (navigator.userAgent.indexOf("MSIE") > 0)`.
 If we find that the site is in IE, we replace the SVG (not supported by older versions of IE) with a PNG.
 As suggested by the report, we'll fix this with Modernizr.

 1. Open /interoperability/begin/js/site.js in Visual Studio Code
 2. Replace the full content of the file with this code